Skin tension

 Grooming your skin has a considerable effect on its tension.

-It reduces it locally, where you groom.
+It reduces it locally, where you groom it.

-This principle is called tension redistribution.
+Hence the principle of tension redistribution.

 Grooming and tension redistribution